 COLESTON

-A ficticious history
+A fictitious history

 The line runs under the main A4 road, and immediately over a disused canal.
-The landlord of the Barge Inn on its banks, has converted an old narrow boat into a restaurant and permanently moored it by the entance to a lock.
+The landlord of the Barge Inn on its banks, has converted an old narrow boat into a restaurant and permanently moored it by the entrance to a lock.
 Together with its beer garden, it makes a very pleasing area from which to view trains running along a ledge cut into the chalk hills above the pub.
 We now pass the engine shed on the right, whilst on the left, at the edge of a field, is a World War Two pill-box, which is a favourite place for train spotters, with its commanding view of the shed and the main line.
-After passing Coleston signal box, with railway workers allotments behind, which is worked today by yours truly (with West Highland White Terrier "Jenni" keeping guard outside on the veranda) the formation then opens out to four tracks as it passes through the station.
-Under the Oxford Road bridge, which leads to the town centre, the line then eases around a curve, through the picturesque Victoria Park, and into the short Castle Hill tunnel (the castle being no more - it having been destoyed during the Civil War), to carry on its way west.
+After passing Coleston signal box (with railway workers' allotments behind), which is worked today by yours truly (with West Highland White Terrier "Jenni" keeping guard outside on the veranda) the formation then opens out to four tracks as it passes through the station.
+Under the Oxford Road bridge, which leads to the town centre, the line then eases around a curve, through the picturesque Victoria Park, and into the short Castle Hill tunnel (the castle being no more - it having been destroyed during the Civil War), to carry on its way west.

 Back to Coleston introduction page